petetanru/NMT_pytorch/README.md

+# IMPORTANT
+Nov 22, 2017 — Undergoing revision, which is likely to alter the conclusion.
+Thanks to Kyunghyun Cho for spotting out implementation error.

 # NMT_pytorch
 NMT models implemented with pytorch.
 For explanations and reference, please see this [medium blog](https://medium.com/@petepeeradejtanruangporn/experimenting-with-neural-machine-translation-for-thai-1681fd2b375a) or [beta blog post](https://petetanru.github.io/projects/th-nmt.html).